Have a copper sink at your house? Want to know how to clean a copper sink? Don’t worry, I got ya covered!

 The sink shines up like a new penny.
 (Excuse the pun.)

-I simply cannot believe how clean my sink looks.
+My sink was as clean as I had ever seen it.
 I didn’t need to scrub the sink at all.
 I just rubbed and let the cleaner sit on the “stubborn” spots for a few minutes.
+Then I rinsed with water.

 My husband was so impressed.